 In May 2019, UI obtained an updated remediation evaluation of the property adjacent to the New Haven Harbor Generating Station.
 As a result, UI recorded an additional \$6.0 million reserve in June 2019, the minimum of the range of remediation estimates.
-As of March 31, 2021 and December 31, 2020, the amount reserved for this property was \$7.8 million.
+As of June 30, 2021 and December 31, 2020, the amount reserved for this property was \$7.7 million and \$7.8 million, respectively.
+UI also holds a reserve of \$0.5 million for remediation of 801 Bridgeport Ave as of June 30, 2021.

 Note 9.
-Accounting for Derivative Instruments and Hedging Activities fair value on our condensed balance sheets in accordance with the accounting requirements concerning derivative instruments and hedging activities.
+Accounting for Derivative Instruments and Hedging Activities

 Our operating and financing activities are exposed to certain risks, which are managed by using derivative instruments.
-All derivative instruments are recognized as either assets or liabilities at
+All derivative instruments are recognized as either assets or liabilities at fair value on our condensed balance sheets in accordance with the accounting requirements concerning derivative instruments and hedging activities.